elastisys/compliantkubernetes/docs/operator-manual/getting-started.md

  paste this URL into the server parameter in kubeconfig.
 Do not overwrite the port (see the example presented above).
 6. Initialization of Compliant Kubernetes apps.

-    Run the following command to initialize the compliant kubernetes apps.
+     Run the following command to initialize the Compliant Kubernetes apps.
 Note that this will not overwrite existing values, but it will append to existing files.

     ```bash
     export CK8S_ENVIRONMENT_NAME=aws